 To be considered for spring onboarding, apply by March 8, 2024.

 The application will take approximately 15 minutes.
-Questions will collect information about applicant demographics, education, training, work history, license number, number of supervision hours completed, language fluency, clinical interests, and more.
-Detailed questions in the application will help to ensure we can make the best supervisor, clinic, and patient matches for each volunteer.
-As part of the selection process, VTMHI will conduct a background and NPDB check.
+Detailed questions in the application will help to ensure we can make the best supervisor and patient matches for each volunteer.
+As part of the selection process, VTMHI will conduct a background check and request a NPDB self-query.

 This is an unpaid volunteer opportunity.
-Supervision will be provided at no cost to the volunteer.
+Supervision and supportive training opportunities will be provided at no cost to the volunteer.

 What to Expect

-If you have any questions about the application, process and timeline, please contact VTMHI@ehealthvirginia.org.
+If you have any questions about the application, process, or timeline, please contact VTMHI@ehealthvirginia.org.